 First, please fill out the Elite Project form with information about your vehicle and your needs.
-Then, submit an Elite Design Consult payment of either $125 for 30 min or $250 for 60 min.
-If you have a more unique or exotic application, use the 60 min ($250) option.
+Then, submit an Elite Consultation and Design payment of $125 for 30 minutes.
+If you have a more unique or exotic application, we may invoice you for additional consultation fees based on the estimate from our 30 min Elite Consultation and Design consulation.
 For most production vehicles, a 30 min consultation is sufficient.

-The end result of our Elite Design process is to create for you a unique, individually-tailored set of dampers (also called shocks, struts, etc.) that will go on your vehicle.
+The end result of our Elite Consultation and Design process is to create for you a unique, individually-tailored set of dampers (also called shocks, struts, etc.) that will go on your vehicle.
 In some cases you will get a the shock or strut from us, in others it would be a completely 'coil-over' package.
 This depends upon your vehicle and intended use.
-We'll discuss details during our Design Consultation.
+We'll discuss details during our Elite Consultation amd Design session.

 Lead times vary based on seasonal demand and Project complexity.
 Expect anywhere from 4 to over 8 weeks.
 We can't give an exact time and will not work under pressure so please plan ahead.
-We'll discuss estimated lead-times with you during your Elite Design Consult session.
+We'll discuss estimated lead-times with you during your Elite Consultation and Design session.

 A quick clarification - 'damper' is the correct term for what the shock or strut in your vehicle does.
 It controls motions that are periodic and repeating.
 We do sometimes use the word 'shock' or 'shock absorber' because it's what most people know, but in this FAQ and on this site we attempt to be more accurate with our terminology.